Our offers for shore excursions in Belize City

 Shipping companies and routes

-In particular, international shipping companies such as MSC, Royal Caribbean Cruise Line, Carnival Cruise Line and Princess Cruises have meanwhile firmly included Belize City in their programme and operate the port all year round during Caribbean and Central American cruises.
+In particular, international shipping companies such as MSC, Royal Caribbean Cruise Line, Carnival Cruise Line and Princess Cruises have meanwhile firmly included Belize City in their programme and operate the port all year round during the Caribbean and Central American cruises.
 The high season for cruise ships is between November and March.
 During these months, the German-speaking shipping companies AIDA Cruises and TUI Cruises – Mein Schiff will also be making regular calls to the port.
 Further ports are often Santo Domingo, Samana and La Romana in the Dominican Republic, the ports in Jamaica like Ocho Rios and Montego Bay or Costa Maya, Cozumel, St. Maarten, Puerto Limón and Cartagena de Indias.

 Entry and Visa